kevinearls/SplitsVille/README.md

 end at this time, this will not have the full functionality of SplitWise.
 Instead, one person will add friends on their app and enter all the expense for everyone.

-- The app user will add themselves as a user, and then can add friends to the app.
+- The app user will add themselves as a friend, and then can add other friends to the app.
 Each friend can have an image and preferred currency.
 - They can then add trips, and select known friends to be on trips.
 During the trip they can add expenses, noting who paid for this and what the amount was in what currency.